komodorio/ppfe-skeleton/README.md

 ## #2 New feature: Add an infinite scroll to the Events page.

-**Expected behavior:** Fetch a few events (fill the screen) and fetch more when the scroll bar near the end of the list.\
+**Expected behavior:** Fetch enough events to fill the screen and fetch more when the scroll bar near the end of the list.\
 **Current behavior:** The page fetches the first 20 events.\
 **Impact:** The user will see all the events, without overloading the browser unnecessarily.